 Bystander interventions may be carried out by an individual or individuals in a safe and positive way to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault, or stalking.
 Bystander intervention includes recognizing situations of potential harm, understanding institutional structures and cultural conditions that facilitate violence, overcoming barriers to intervening, identifying safe and effective intervention options, and taking action to intervene.
-A training program is offered a couple of times during the academic year.
+The College's "Wellness Program" provides a number of initiatives aimed at providing training and education about safe and healthy relationships, including both Bystander Intervention training and a Healthy Relationships workshop series which are offered at various times during the academic year.
 (See How to be an Active Bystander on page 41.)